-Yes, you read that right.
-Ukraine elected a guy president who starred in a show as the president.
-Pravda compared Zelensky’s election to the plot of the Robin Williams’ movie “Man of the Year,” in which Williams played the star of a satirical political show who becomes president.
+Pravda once compared Zelensky’s election to the plot of the Robin Williams’ movie “Man of the Year,” in which Williams played the star of a satirical political show who becomes president.
 Zelensky has fashioned an image as a man of the people warring against corruption.
 In one scene from his television show, he says to a taxi driver of the political elite, “Who are we for them?
 Clowns, right.
 I’m a clown, you’re a clown, 40 million clowns.”

-Zelensky is relatively young – just 41 – and he’s completely new to geopolitics.
-His July 25, 2019 telephone conversation with Trump has sparked calls for Trump’s impeachment because the American president pressures Zelensky in that call to investigate his 2020 presidential rival Joe Biden and Biden’s son, Hunter.
+Zelensky is relatively young, and he’s completely new to geopolitics.
+His July 25, 2019 telephone conversation with Trump led to Trump’s impeachment because the American president pressures Zelensky in that call to investigate his 2020 presidential rival Joe Biden and Biden’s son, Hunter.

 Here’s what you need to know about Volodymyr Zelensky: